isaacnmm/pestpolicy-hugo2XX/content/posts/trampoline-covers-for-winter/index.md

 ### **3. Get Correct Measurement of Your Trampoline **
 Before you decide on the kind of weather cover you need, take your trampoline measurements.
 These measurements will guarantee that you get the right cover size of your structure.
 Trampolines are made in a variety of sizes and shapes like oval, rectangular, or round among other shapes.
 Their diameters can vary from 7ft to 16 ft.
-The bottom line is: Take correct measurements to get the right cover size for your trampoline.�If youre uncertain about the size or diameter of your trampoline, check the manufacturers manual and get the correct dimensions of your structure.
+The bottom line is: Take correct measurements to get the right cover size for your trampoline.If youre uncertain about the size or diameter of your trampoline, check the manufacturers manual and get the correct dimensions of your structure.
 Buying a small cover means that youll have to overstretch it to fit the trampoline.
 Hence, it can get damaged, while a bigger one might not look to the frame as required.
 But, with regular snow removal, all this can be avoided.
-The trampoline covers make routine removal of snow an easier task.�Furthermore, trampoline covers protect your trampoline from harsh weather.
+The trampoline covers make routine removal of snow an easier task.Furthermore, trampoline covers protect your trampoline from harsh weather.
 So the damage is minimized.
-## **Conclusion�**
+## **Conclusion**
 There you have it!!
 It no longer a challenge for you to choose a Trampoline Cover for winter, just go through this guide and select an ideal one for you.
 Weve strived to provide a comprehensive guide and review on best trampoline covers to enable you to save time and money that you would otherwise use doing research.
-Feel free to leave a comment on anything you feel weve left out and well get back to it immediately.�Thanks in advance, and happy shopping.
+Feel free to leave a comment on anything you feel weve left out and well get back to it immediately.Thanks in advance, and happy shopping.